liyansong2018/luadec/ReadMe.md

 ```
 git clone https://github.com/viruscamp/luadec
 cd luadec
-git submodule update --init lua-5.1
-cd lua-5.1
+cd lua-openwrt
 make linux
 cd ../luadec
-make LUAVER=5.1
+make MYPATCH=openwrt
 ```

-If you want to build it for lua 5.2 or 5.3 , just replace 5.1 above to 5.2 or 5.3.
+If you want to build it for lua 5.2 or 5.3 , just replace 5.1 above to 5.2 or 5.3 (git submodule update --init lua-5.1).

-There are also project files for vc2008, tested for vc2008 and vc2013.
-Before compiling, make sure there are correct sources in lua-5.1 , lua-5.2 or lua-5.3.

 Usage
 -----